kwilkins/dnd/5e-reference-doc.md

   * Running away is an underused strategy!

 ### Grid Combat, or Lack Thereof
 When using theatre of the mind, the downside typically is that you as a player will feel like your character would have more knowledge in this situation than you do outside the game.
 Using a battle map or grid helps to give a visual aid in conveying this information, which is good but still not perfect.
 There will always be parts of the environment that don’t get drawn, aren’t understood properly, or honestly forgotten by the players or the DM.
-This is why I typically enjoy running combat in theatre of the mind when possible.
+I typically enjoy running combat in theatre of the mind when possible.
 Choosing when to use one or the other can be hard to gauge, but simple terrain, low opponent count, or familiar enemies make it easier.

 If you are unsure of something, always feel free to ask questions to clarify something for you.
 The sooner you ask the better, or we get into a situation where Tim’s 3 turn plan didn’t work and his wizard should have known that 2 turns ago and now he’s getting chewed on be 3 ghouls (don’t be like Tim).
 If you still feel that not having a battle map in this scenario is impeding the playability or your enjoyment, please let me know and we’ll start drawing.